ericthebell/ericthebell.github.io/_posts/2017-02-28-comics-translation-to-cancer-treatments.md

 layout: post
 title: Comics translation to cancer treatments, a year in review
 date: 2017-Feb-28 18:52:00 -000
-summary: For my work life, 2016 was a year of transitions and contrasts
+summary: For my work life, 2016 was a year of transitions and contrasts.
 tags: startup healthtech career
 ---